Coniston Sailing Club

 Coniston Sailing Club has a varied calendar of organised sailing events, junior training and open meetings as well as both cruiser and dinghy series races on Sundays, and a Wednesday evening dinghy series open to all members.
 For more details see the Club Programme.

-Our Club facilities include Car Parking, dinghy storage, mooring pontoon, brand new changing rooms and shower facilities and a welcoming bar together with kitchen and cooking facilities.
+Our Club facilities include Car Parking, dinghy storage, mooring pontoon, brand new changing rooms and shower facilities and a welcoming bar together with kitchen facilities.

 Coniston Water is approximately 8.5 km long and 0.8 km wide at its widest point.
 It is subject to a speed limit of 10 MPH for motorised vessels (anything with an engine).
 It also has 3 ferries, which can be caught from the boating centre and take passengers to different areas of the lake.